tmjo/charger-card/README.md

 | info_right | List of entities with configuration details as shown in table above.
 Defines static icons shown top-right of the card.
 | group1 | List of entities with configuration details as shown in table above.
 Defines the content of first collapsible-button (default limits).
 | group2 | List of entities with configuration details as shown in table above.
 Defines the content of second collapsible-button (default info).
 | group3 | List of entities with configuration details as shown in table above.
-Defines the content of first collapsible-button (default config).
+Defines the content of third collapsible-button (default config).
 | stats | Provide the state of entity defined as status-sensor, then a list of entities with configuration details as shown in table above.
 Defines the datatable statistics (stats) in lower part of card, will change depending on status of charger.
 See example.
 | toolbar_left | Provide the state of entity defined as status-sensor, the a list of entities with configuration details as shown in table above.
 Defines the left aligned command buttons of the toolbar.
 See example.
 | toolbar_right | Provide the state of entity defined as status-sensor, the a list of entities with configuration details as shown in table above.
 Defines the right aligned command buttons of the toolbar.